meetdomaine/Kit/documentation/content/docs/linting.md

 ## Eslint

 Add an `eslintrc.js` file to your project root.
 The contents of this file will be informed by your own opinions on syntax.
-However, he is an example:
+However, here is an example:

 ```js
 module.exports = {